 Custom intent: Auto-created (Display campaigns)

 To make finding the right people easy, Google uses machine learning technology to analyze your existing campaigns and automatically create custom intent audience suggestions.
 These audiences are based on the most common keywords and URLs found in content that people browse while researching a given product or service.

 For example, insights from existing campaigns may show that people who’ve visited a sporting goods website have also actively researched rainy day workout shoes.
-AdWords may then auto-create a new “waterproof trail running shoes” custom intent audience to simplify the process of reaching this niche segment of customers.
+Google Ads may then auto-create a new “waterproof trail running shoes” custom intent audience to simplify the process of reaching this niche segment of customers.
 These audiences are constantly refreshed, and so you may see improved performance over time.

 For now, these auto-created audiences are available in English only.